Friday Favourites: Homemade Pizza [Recipe]

 Yeh, ye do!
 The dough and sauce can each be whipped up during an ad break in “Game of Thrones”.
 That’s the bulk of the work done.
 Use little people for grating cheese and chopping veg and you’re ready to go!
 (If you really don’t have time, see “Cheats” below)

-- “I don’t have a food processor.”
+- “I don’t have a food processor or any fancy equipment.”

 - Sauce: You can use passata or a jar of bolognese sauce instead of the tomato sauce.
 I really don’t recommend using tomato purée as the taste is too concentrated.
 Tomato ketchup tastes all wrong on pizza – it’s way too sweet – so avoid this if possible.